annarbecker/picacause/README.md

 ## Picacause

-#### A charity fundraising site | March 25, 2016
+#### A charity fundraising site| April 12, 2016

-#### By Anna Becker
+#### By Anna Becker, Dustin Davis, Matt Rosanio, Tyler Suderman

 ## Description
- A website where the user can log each food that they eat with some details about the meal and the number of calories for that portion.
+A charity fundraising site where users can submit or purchase photos to support featured charities.

 ## Setup/Installation Requirements